SECTION 1 - General Instructions

 1.157 Dep employees who believe they have a justifiable claim for loss of salary/wages as a result of an accident/incident involving a third party which prevents their attendance at work should forward details of the case, including any applicable statements, to the Area Claims Officer, North West Europe.

 Health and Safety at Work

 - In view of the above a specific risk assessment is to be carried out paying particular attention to risks that could affect the health and safety of the new or expectant mother or her child.
-LSU is to instruct line management to carry out a risk assessment once the employee has informed them of her pregnancy.
+LEC HR is to instruct line management to carry out a risk assessment once the employee has informed them of her pregnancy.